kazuto1011/deeplab-pytorch/README.md

     </tr>
 </table>

-&dagger; Images and labels are pre-warped to square-shape 513x513
+&dagger; Images and labels are pre-warped to square-shape 513x513<br>
+&Dagger; Note for [SPADE](https://nvlabs.github.io/SPADE/) followers: The provided COCO-Stuff 164k weight has been kept intact since 2019/02/23.

 ### PASCAL VOC 2012